-The posts in this community are usually “memes,” or funny images/ videos.
-These photos usually tell an “inside joke” for that specific community or play on current trends.
+The posts in this community are usually “memes” or funny images/ videos.
+These photos tell an “inside joke” for that community or play on current trends.

-To create your own meme page, you just need an account with one of these platforms.
-You pick a niche, or category, of memes to post.
+You just need an account with one of these platforms to create your meme page.
+You pick a niche or category of memes to post.

 This will be easiest to do if it’s a topic you’re relatively knowledgeable about; an example would be an engineer creating an engineer meme page.

-Meme pages mostly make money by selling posts on their account as a way of advertising for other businesses.
+Meme pages mostly make money by selling posts on their account to advertise for other businesses.

-These pages sell shout-outs to other accounts, sponsored posts, affiliate marketing, meme merchandise (such as graphic tees, hoodies, keychains, etc.), or directing traffic to other income-generating sources.
+These pages sell shout-outs to other accounts, sponsored posts, affiliate marketing, meme merchandise (such as graphic tees, hoodies, keychains, etc.), or direct traffic to other income-generating sources.

-To get started with selling merchandise for a meme page, many page owners will use a print-on-demand service.
+To start selling merchandise for a meme page, many page owners will use a print-on-demand service.

 A print-on-demand service is just that: a t-shirt, hoodie, or other forms of apparel/accessory is printed at the time of order.